Items you’ve been collecting that likely aren’t worth much - NewsBreak

 “You know, people just seem to think that since something is collectible, it automatically is valuable, and that’s not always the truth,” Jordan Hembrough, toy expert and host of the show “Toy Hunter,” tells Nexstar.

 Beanie Babies, Cabbage Patch Kids, Barbies, Pokemon cards, and comic books are prime examples of this, Hembrough explains.
-These lines of toys and collectibles are the most common people believe will be worth a lot of money but aren’t.Neglected toys could have surprising resale value
+These lines of toys and collectibles are the most common people believe will be worth a lot of money but aren’t.New Mexico residents brace for extreme wildfire conditions

 Comic books are one of the hotter items for collectors right now.